-- 2 – 3 cups shredded smoked cheddar sheese
+- 2 – 3 cups shredded smoked cheddar cheese

 Maple Chipotle Barbecue Sauce

-Combine all ingredients in a saucepan over medium high heat.
+Combine all ingredients in a saucepan over medium-high heat.
 Bring to a boil and then reduce to a simmer and cook for 5 minutes or until the sauce thickens.
 If the sauce is too thick add water by the tablespoon until desired thickness is reached.
-Let cool and serve.
+Set aside.

 Preheat the oven to 425 degrees.
 In a large bowl combine olive oil, chipotle powder, chili powder, salt and pepper, until well blended.
 Add the butternut squash and toss to coat.
 Spread the squash on a baking sheet and place in the oven for 25 to 30, minutes or until fork tender.